Userwithaname/fin/README.md

 name = "Maple Mono"
 tag = "latest"
 url = "https://api.github.com/repos/subframe7536/maple-font/releases/$tag"
-archive = "MapleMono-Variable.zip"
+file = "MapleMono-Variable.zip"

+[action.Extract]
 include = [ "LICENSE.txt", "*.ttf" ]
-exclude = [  ]
 ````

 ## Limitations

 - The installer URL may not be a direct download link
 - The installer URL must be a page which contains a direct link
-to the `archive` in plain text (e.g. it must be accessible without
+to the `file` in plain text (e.g. it must be accessible without
 JavaScript)
-- The download file must be an archive - other files are currently
-not supported

 # Configuration